carmenbianca/report-liferay/report.md

   the clearing process of your organization), you can consider the following
   checks:

   1. All licenses are checked?
   2. All copyrights are checked?
   3. ECC information is checked ?
   4. Main license is selected?
   5. Reviewed files for irrelevant sections?”

+FOSSology has a number of scanners.
+The two scanners that are listed on the *Features* page are Nomos and Monk.
+Nomos "does \gls{license} identification using short phrases (regular expressions) and heuristics, e.g. a phrase must be found in (or out of) proximity to another phrase or phrases."
+Monk "performs text based searches and thus requires good \gls{license} texts/patterns to search for.
+It uses the Jaccard index as a text similarity metric added with a weighting for ranking different matches by their size.
+Ranking different matches by their size is relevant if \gls{license} texts are very similar and result in different Jaccard text similarity numbers (e.g. different versions of the BSD)."

+In other words, Nomos is more versatile and looks for key words to identify a
+\gls{license}.
+Monk instead compares for similarity against very specific texts.
+One example of such a text might be the text of a license, or the text of a blurb such as in listing \ref{lst:java-header}.

 FOSSology also comes with a REST API.
 “This allows for a number of use cases, such as: